Don Meredith: NFL career statistics

-Postfootball career
+Post-football career

-Following his football career, Meredith became a color commentator for Monday Night Football beginning in 1970.
+Following his football career, Meredith helped market Docutel automated teller machines; his brother B.J. was president of the Dallas-area company.
+Meredith became a color commentator for Monday Night Football beginning in 1970.
 He left for three seasons (1974–1976) to work with Curt Gowdy at NFL on NBC, then returned to MNF partners Frank Gifford and Howard Cosell.
-His approach to color commentary was light-hearted and folksy in contrast to Cosell's observations and Gifford's play-by-play technique.
+His approach to color commentary was light-hearted and folksy in contrast to Cosell's scholarly, professorial observations and Gifford's straightforward, technical play-by-play analyses.
 He was known for singing "Turn out the lights, the party's over" (a line from a Willie Nelson song "The Party's Over") at garbage time.

 Meredith's broadcasting career was also not without a few incidents of minor controversy, including referring to then-President Richard Nixon as "Tricky Dick", announcing that he was "mile-high" before a game in Denver, and turning the name of Cleveland Browns receiver Fair Hooker into a double entendre (saying "Fair Hooker...well, I haven't met one yet!").
 He retired from sportscasting after the 1984 season, a year after Cosell's retirement.
 His final broadcast was Super Bowl XIX with Frank Gifford and Joe Theismann, which was the first Super Bowl broadcast by ABC.
-He moved to Santa Fe, New Mexico, where he lived in seclusion as a painter until his passing.
+He moved to Santa Fe, New Mexico, where he lived in seclusion as a painter until his death.

 In 1976, Meredith was inducted into the Dallas Cowboys Ring of Honor at Texas Stadium with former running back Don Perkins.

 The novel North Dallas Forty, written by former Dallas Cowboy wide receiver and Meredith teammate Peter Gent, is a fictional account of life in the NFL during the 1960s, featuring quarterback Seth Maxwell, a character widely believed to be based on Meredith, and receiver Phil Elliot, believed to be based on Gent.
 Maxwell and Elliot are characterized as boozing, womanizing, aging stars in the twilight of their careers, held together by pills and alcohol.
 Of the story, Meredith said, "If I'd known Gent was as good as he says he was, I would have thrown to him more."

 Meredith was selected as the 2007 recipient of the Pro Football Hall of Fame's Pete Rozelle Radio-Television Award.
 He received the award at the Enshrinee's Dinner on August 3, 2007.